Vegan Iodine Guide: Requirements & Top Sources

 Tips for iodine intake

-Iodine can be found in a vegan diet – you just need to be aware of including it regularly enough.
+Iodine is found in plant-based foods – you just need to be aware of including it regularly enough.
 To ensure you’re getting enough, some tips would be to switch your table salt for iodised salt, and eat bread and foods with seaweed regularly.

 Summary